 In addition, the USITC made an error when the revised tariff schedule was put into place on January 27, 2022.
-The 10-digit breakouts for Glyphosate and Glufosinate were mistakenly omitted from the new schedules.
-While this will have no impact on this report, or the January edition, if this omission is not corrected quickly, it will have a significant impact on the accuracy of our reports on these two products going forward.
+The 10-digit breakouts for Glyphosate and Glufosinate were mistakenly omitted from the new schedules and the newly created HTS number, 2931.49.00, was included in the tranche 3 list for China surcharges -25%.